PoCInnovation/Pool2024/Software/day05/Svelte/README.md

 To win time, we already created some tests for you, you'll just need to adapt them to your application 😄

+### :pushpin: **Tasks**:

-Since we've installed Cypress earlier, you can just add the necessary scripts in the `package.json`:
+- Since we've installed Cypress earlier, you can just add the necessary scripts in the `package.json`:
 ```json
 "cypress:run": "cypress run",
 "cypress:open": "cypress open",
 ```
 > You can run the tests directly in the CLI or open an UI to do so 😉

-Once this is done, [extract the given files]().
+- Once this is done, [extract the given files]().
 You should have a `cypress` folder at the root of your project with the test files located in `cypress/e2e`, and a `cypress.config.ts` file also at the root.
 > 💡 You'll notice the `cypress/videos` and `cypress/screenshots` folders, when you run the tests cypress will fill these directories with content to help you debug your tests if they fail.
 You can add them to your `.gitignore` to avoid committing them.

-Lastly, you will need to add some [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id?retiredLocale=id) to the components of your UI.
+- Lastly, you will need to add some [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id?retiredLocale=id) to the components of your UI.
 They will be useful to find content of your UI, especially here for the cypress tests.

 For example in `home.cy.ts`, you have this test for the title where we find the UI content based on the `app-title` id:
 ```ts